karakun/karakun.github.io/_posts/2026-03-26-elasticsearch-migration.md

 title: 'Migrating from Elasticsearch 7.17 to 8.19: A Practical Guide'
 seo_title: 'Elasticsearch 7.17 to 8.x Migration Guide'
 description: 'Practical guide to migrating from Elasticsearch 7.17 to 8.x.
 Learn how to replace HLRC, adopt the Java API Client, update security settings, and handle breaking changes.'
-authors: [ 'dirk' ]
+authors: [ 'jatin' ]
-featuredImage: 'marathon'
+featuredImage: 'elastic'
 excerpt: 'Migrating from Elasticsearch 7.17 to 8.x requires more than a version upgrade.
 This guide explains how to replace HLRC with the Java API Client, adapt to security defaults, and handle breaking changes in production systems.'
 permalink: '/2026/03/26/elasticsearch-7-to-8-migration-guide.html'
 categories: [ Elasticsearch, Search ]